sean-dougherty/cuda-edu/README.md

 If that doesn't work for you, a quick google search should tell you what you need to do.
 The remainder of the instructions assume that you've got a Terminal open.
 Please see [Getting Started on POSIX](#getting-started-on-posix).

+# Getting Started on Windows

+cuda-edu on Windows requires that Cygwin be installed.
+If demand exists, a port to Visual Studio could be made.

+First, install [Cygwin](https://cygwin.com/install.html) (direct link to 32-bit installer: [installer](https://cygwin.com/setup-x86.exe)).
+Only the 32-bit version has been tested, so it is recommended you stick with that for now.
+Once you have gone through the installation steps of choosing a server and selecting an install directory, you'll be allowed to select which packages to install.
+At a minimum, you'll need to install: g++, libclang-devel, make, and git.
+It is also recommended that you install gdb for debugging.
+It is recommended that you select the option to create a shortcut in your start menu.

+Once you have installed those packages, you should be able to start the *Cygwin Terminal* from your start menu.
+Once that executes, you should see a terminal application.
+From this point, you can follow the generic POSIX instructions.
+Please see [Getting Started on POSIX](#getting-started-on-posix).

 # Getting Started on POSIX